farzangulzar/Flirty-Pickup-Bot/README.md

 💡 Example Pickup Lines
 “Are you French?
 Because Eiffel for you.”
 “Do you believe in love at first sight—or should I walk by again?”
 “Your hand looks heavy.
-Can I hold it for you?”
+Can I hold it for you?

-(You can customize or expand this list in the code!)

-📌 Project Ideas to Extend
-Add a chatbot UI with typing animation

-Use a text-to-speech feature for voice delivery

-Categorize pickup lines (funny, romantic, cheesy)

-Add dark/light mode toggle

 🧑‍💻 Developer Info
 👤 Name: Farzan Gulzar